10 Hardest and Easiest Programming Languages in 2024

 You must know your aim of learning a programming language before beginning your learning journey.
 Some languages are more memory-focused, while some may focus on ease of access or running efficiency.

 If you just wish to learn a language to gain a skill or for personal use, you can opt for a fairly easy language and work your way up.
-While the best programming languages for the job could be one with widespread acceptance or requiring high expertise.
+The best programming languages for the job could be one with widespread acceptance or requiring high expertise.

 With the above list of the easiest and hardest programming languages to learn, you must have understood that each language takes some time to wrap your head around.